Route Monitoring Study Results

 Settings

-- Link Name — The name assigned to this route monitoring link
+- Link Name: The name assigned to this route monitoring link

-- Update Interval (min) — How frequently the route data refreshes, in minutes
+- Update Interval (min): How frequently the route data refreshes, in minutes

-- From Date / To Date — The active monitoring date range for this route
+- From Date / To Date: The active monitoring date range for this route

-The schedule grid lets you select which hours of the day and days of the week monitoring is active.
+- Schedule grid: Select which hours of the day and days of the week monitoring is active.
 Use the quick-select buttons to apply AM Peak Hours, PM Peak Hours, or All Hours across the schedule at once.

 Advanced Schedule

 The Advanced Schedule section allows you to define custom monitoring intervals for specific time windows.
 Each entry can be edited or deleted individually.
+This section is only available under the On Demand subscription type.

 Viewing Live Route Monitoring Data on the Traffic Map